-This section describes the procedures University of New Hampshire uses to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
+This section describes the procedures University of New Hampshire Law School uses to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.

-Upon confirmation of an emergency or dangerous situation, UNHPD will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of first responders (including, but not limited to: UNHPD, Local PD, and/or Local Fire and EMS), compromise efforts to assist a victim, or to contain, respond to or otherwise mitigate the emergency.
-The notification system at University of New Hampshire is known as Rave Alerts.
+Upon confirmation of an emergency or dangerous situation, Security Services will notify UNHPD who will, without delay, and taking into account the safety of the community, will determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of first responders (including, but not limited to: UNHPD, Local PD, and/or Local Fire and EMS), compromise efforts to assist a victim, or to contain, respond to or otherwise mitigate the emergency.
+The notification system at University of New Hampshire Law School is known as Rave Alerts.